biosustain/cell-factory-design-course/setup.md

 The output should be approximately `0.8739`.

 You also have received an email with with a download link for CPLEX (only intended for academic use).
 Download the respective installer for your platform and install CPLEX.
+After you succeeded follow the respective instructions for your platform.

+### OS X and Linux

-After you succeeded, run the following in your terminal (make sure you activated the `cell-factory-course` environment first) to install CPLEX for Python.
+On Linux or OS X, run the following in your terminal (make sure you activated the `cell-factory-course` environment first) to install CPLEX for Python.

     pip install <path-to-your-cplex-installation>/CPLEX_Studio128/cplex/python/3.6/<platform>/

  For OS X, this should look like

  	pip install /Applications/CPLEX_Studio128/cplex/python/3.6/x86-64_osx/

+### Windows

+If you installed CPLEX on Windows, `cd` into the following directory first

+    cd "C:\Program Files\IBM\ILOG\CPLEX_Studio128\python"

+and then run the following two commands (make sure you activated the `cell-factory-course` environment first)

+    python setupy.py build
+    python setupy.py install

 ## Fallback solution